skx/purple/README.md

    * It stores incoming alerts in an SQLite database.
    * It also presents a web interface to the alert-events.
 * The alerter reads that database to send out notifications.
+   * If an alert is in the `acknowledged` state it is ignored.
    * If an alert is in the `cleared` state it is removed.
    * If an alert is in the `pending` state and the notification time has passed it is moved into the `raised` state, and a notification is generated.
    * If an alert is in the `raised` state, and a notification was made more than a minute ago another notification is generated.